6 May 2026

 However it is important to consider the implications of this and ensure that it would not result in someone inheriting a share of your property if that is not your intention, or even to consider how best to protect your assets, for example, against potential care costs in the future, hence it is always useful to consult with specialist solicitors to advise you on estate planning and the joint ownership of assets.

-Here at Kew Law we can provide expert legal advice to ensure your wishes upon death are protected.
+Here at Kew Law we can provide professional legal advice to ensure your wishes upon death are protected.

 Book your Initial Consultation